 - Develop and further improve your fire risk assessment procedures

 - Provide ongoing fire safety training to ensure you satisfy the RRO Reform and all current legislation

-- Provide a BAFE qualified engineer to install, upgrade, repair and maintain fire alarm systems
+- Provide a BAFE qualified engineer to install, upgrade, repair and carry out maintenance of fire alarm systems.